Community Service Challenge

 Apply for Funding

+Have a project in mind but don’t have the funding to get it off the ground?
+The MIT Public Service Center can help you with that!
 The Public Service Center's grant program helps members of the MIT community solve real-world problems by funding local, national, and international public service projects.
 Grants can cover travel to the community in need, materials, food that facilitates the service and individual or group work.
-Apply today.
+Check out funding opportunities here.

-Team leaders are asked to submit two team updates and one Team Achievement report to compete in the Service Challenge.
-Due dates are March 5, April 2, and April 16, respectively.
+Team leaders are asked to submit two Team Updates and one Final Report to compete in the Service Challenge.
+Due dates are March 7th, April 4th, and April 23rd, respectively.
 All updates must be emailed to firstname.lastname@example.org.

 For mid-challenge team updates, team leaders must submit a few photos and a paragraph of text explaining the team’s progress and accomplishments thus far into the Service Challenge.
 Receiving these team updates helps us to provide assistance as well as to identify teams with whom we can follow-up with to gain more detailed information to publicize their community service undertakings.
 It is to a team’s advantage to send these updates to the PSC, as it can lead to much more publicity for your group.
 Submission of both updates will be factored into the judging process.

-The Team Achievement response is due at the end of the challenge.
+The Final Report is due at the end of the challenge.
 This final update should provide both quantitative and qualitative information in the form of a 1-2 page report.
-Use this as a means of describing your team’s service accomplishments, especially service contributions completed between February 13 and April 10.
+Use this as a means of describing your team’s service accomplishments, especially service contributions completed between February and April.

 It is recommended that you address the following questions in your updates and your report: